RageAgainstThePixel/OpenAI-DotNet/README.md

     - Powershell install: `Install-Package OpenAI-DotNet-Proxy`
     - Manually editing .csproj: `<PackageReference Include="OpenAI-DotNet-Proxy" />`
 3. Create a new class that inherits from `AbstractAuthenticationFilter` and override the `ValidateAuthentication` method.
 This will implement the `IAuthenticationFilter` that you will use to check user session token against your internal server.
-4. In `Program.cs`, create a new proxy web application by calling `OpenAIProxyStartup.CreateDefaultHost` method, passing your custom `AuthenticationFilter` as a type argument.
+4. In `Program.cs`, create a new proxy web application by calling `OpenAIProxyStartup.CreateWebApplication` method, passing your custom `AuthenticationFilter` as a type argument.
 5. Create `OpenAIAuthentication` and `OpenAIClientSettings` as you would normally with your API keys, org id, or Azure settings.

 ```csharp